 To find out if your insurance covers Talkspace and you can get the mental health care you need just follow these simple steps:

-- Check your eligibility.
+- Check your insurance eligibility.
 You’ll enter your insurance details to see whether you’re covered and what you can save.

 - Take a brief assessment.
 You’ll have to answer a few brief questions to get started.